-Board of Trustees Pinnacle Community Infrastructure Financing Authority
+Board of Trustees

+Pinnacle Community Infrastructure Financing Authority

-We have audited the basic financial statements of the Pinnacle Community Infrastructure Financing Authority, Franklin County, Ohio, (the Authority) as of and for the year ended December 31, 2006 and December 31, 2005, and have issued our report thereon dated July 31, 2008.
+We have audited the accompanying basic financial statements of the Pinnacle Community Infrastructure Financing Authority, Delaware County (the Authority), as of and for the years ended December 31, 2008 and December 31, 2007, and have issued our report thereon dated September 25, 2009.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.

-Internal Control Over Financial Reporting
+Internal Control over Financial Reporting

-In planning and performing our audit, we considered the Authority's internal control over financial reporting in order to determine our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Authority's internal control over financial reporting.
+In planning and performing our audit, we considered the Authority's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Authority's internal control over financial reporting.
 Accordingly, we do not express an opinion on the effectiveness of the Authority's internal control over financial reporting.

 Our consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph and would not necessarily identify all deficiencies in internal control over financial reporting that might be significant deficiencies or material weaknesses.
-However, as discussed below, we identified certain deficiencies in internal control over financial reporting that we consider to be significant deficiencies.
+However, as discussed below, we identified a deficiency in internal control over financial reporting that we consider a significant deficiency.

 A control deficiency exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect misstatements on a timely basis.
-A significant deficiency is a control deficiency, or combination of control deficiencies, that adversely affects the entity's ability to initiate, authorize, record, process, or report financial data reliably in accordance with generally accepted accounting principles such that there is more than a remote likelihood that a misstatement of the entity's financial statements that is more than inconsequential will not be detected by the entity's internal control.
-We consider the deficiency described in the accompanying schedule of findings and responses as item 2006-01 to be a significant deficiency in internal control over financial reporting.
+A significant deficiency is a control deficiency, or combination of control deficiencies, that adversely affects the entity's ability to initiate, authorize, record, process, or report financial data reliably in accordance with generally accepted accounting principles such that there is more than a remote likelihood that a misstatement of the entity's financial statements that is more than inconsequential will not be prevented or detected by the entity's internal control.
+We consider the deficiency described in the accompanying schedule of findings as item 2008-1 to be a significant deficiency in internal control over financial reporting.